code16/sharp/docs/pages/building-entity-form.md

 #### Tabs

-Finally, columns can be wrapped in tabs in the form needs to be in parts.
-This is easy, just wrap the code:
+Finally, columns can be wrapped in tabs in the form needs to be in parts:

 ```php
 $this->addTab("tab 1", function(FormLayoutTab $tab) {